apache/flink/docs/scala_api_guide.md

 This input format is only meant to be used in conjunction with `BinarySerializedOutputFormat`.
-You can use these to write elements to files using a Stratosphere-internal format that can efficiently be read again.
-You should only use this when output is only meant to be consumed by other Stratosphere jobs.
+You can use these to write elements to files using a Flink-internal format that can efficiently be read again.
+You should only use this when output is only meant to be consumed by other Flink jobs.
 The format can be used on one of two ways:

 ```scala